nrz/ylikuutio/README.md

 You should now be able to run `cmake` in terminal.

-You probably need to install XQuartz: https://www.xquartz.org/ Download the XQuart .dmg and install it.
+You probably need to install XQuartz: https://www.xquartz.org/ Download the XQuartz .dmg and install it.

 You can build like on Debian or Ubuntu: